Consumer edition active

 • Does the cough bring up sputum or blood?

-When children are 6 months to 6 years old, parents are asked about the possibility of swallowing a foreign body (such as a small toy) or small, smooth, firm foods (such as peanuts or grapes).
-Doctors also ask whether the child has had any recent respiratory infections, frequent bouts of pneumonia, allergies, or asthma or has been exposed to tuberculosis or other infections, as may occur during travel to certain countries.
+Parents of young children and of children with developmental delays are asked about the possibility of swallowing a foreign body (such as a small toy) or small, smooth, firm foods (such as peanuts or grapes).
+Doctors also ask whether children have had any recent respiratory infections, frequent bouts of pneumonia, allergies, or asthma or has been exposed to tuberculosis or other infections, as may occur during travel to certain countries.

 A physical examination is done.
 To check for breathing problems, doctors observe the child's chest, listen to it with a stethoscope, and tap (percuss) it.
 Doctors also check for cold symptoms, swollen lymph nodes, and abdominal pain.